Thomas C. Turner: Marine aviation career

 In 1917, he was promoted to major.
 The Marine Corps also approved a request for Turner to be temporarily assigned to the Army Signal Corps.
 While assigned to the Signal Corps, he held command of Ellington Field, an Army Air Station in Houston, Texas.
 On March 14, 1918, Turner earned his wings and was designated as Naval Aviator #772.
 He was also designated as the 73rd Marine aviator.
-In May of 1918 Lt.Col Turner assumed command of Barron Field outside of Fort Worth, Texas and was still in command when the Barron Filed Review was written in 1919.
+In May 1918 Lt.Col Turner assumed command of Barron Field outside of Fort Worth, Texas and was still in command when the Barron Filed Review was written in 1919.

 In October 1919, Turner was given orders to take part in combat operations against bandits with the First Provisional Marine Regiment in Haiti.
 When he left Haiti in 1920, Lieutenant Colonel Turner was the senior ranking Marine aviator.
 Turner's friend, Commandant John A. Lejeune, appointed him as the Officer in Charge, Aviation for the Marine Corps in December 1920.
 He would fill this position until March 1925.
 On April 22, 1921, Turner set a record for the longest flight ever made by a Marine or Naval aviator when he led two Airco DH-4s on a flight from Washington, D.C. to Santo Domingo and back.
 For this flight, Turner was awarded the Distinguished Flying Cross.

 Turner later went to China to command the Marine aviation elements of the 3rd Brigade.
 Supporting the peace-keeping operations in China, the Marine squadrons flew nearly 4,000 sorties.
 These sorties included conducting photographic reconnaissance of Chinese forces and transporting mail and passengers.
 Brigadier General Smedley Butler praised Turner and his aviators for their service in China.
 In May 1929, Turner, now a colonel, was again made the Officer in Charge, Aviation.